-Birds vary greatly in how they like contact with people and some just like their personal space.
-If you have a bird that does not like to be touched, you will need to approach your bird very slowly in order to make them comfortable with contact.
+Birds' comfort level with people can vary greatly, and some just like their personal space.
+If you have a bird that does not like to be touched, you will need to learn how to approach it in order to make it comfortable with contact.

 Bird Body Language